FosterCommerce/craft-commercereports/README.md

-# Commerce Insights Components plugin for Craft CMS 3.x
+# Commerce Insights plugin for Craft CMS 3.x

-Throwaway demo / integration project, based on [FosterCommerce/commerceinsights](https://github.com/FosterCommerce/commerceinsights) and used for adding frontend components.
-Intended for demonstration and pilfering.
+Better stats for Craft Commerce.

 ## Key Changes

 - A bunch of components for frontend reports in `src/resources/components/*.vue`.
 - Slightly expanded webpack config to include `vue-loader` and split out CSS with MiniCssExtractPlugin.
 - Single `src/resources/index.js` for initializing app (per CP view).
-- Fake JSON data to support views in `resources/mock-data/*.json`, and a very simple `VueController` for loading passing it on.
 - Very simple Twig templates in `src/templates` for initializing control panel layouts.
 - New `main.css` with styles common to included components.
 (See `src/resources/css/*.module.css`.)